ksattahu/UOCIS322-P4/README.md

 Each starting time is relative to the previous starting times, similar to the closing times.

-Test suite can be ran inside the docker container use nosetests . the test suite is not verbose but does account for unique use cases for the ACP
+Test suite can be ran inside the docker container use nosetests .

+The test suite is not verbose but does account for unique use cases for the ACP it specifically shows the cases listed above.

 #